GaloisInc/csaf/README.md

 ## Running examples

+Please read the [examples README.md](./examples/README.md) for a detailed list of the included examples, containing important licensing and attribution information.

+### Quick Start
 A F-16 autopilot example is provided that was taken from [AeroBenchVVPython](https://github.com/stanleybak/AeroBenchVVPython).
 The model was designed to test autopilot and analysis methods.
 No claim is made about its accuracy; the F-16 model is based on a common aircraft model with